📈

 Use the EPS formula:

-$$ EPS = \frac{\text{Net Income} - \text{Preferred Dividends}}{\text{Weighted Average Shares Outstanding}} $$
+$$EPS = \frac{\text{Net Income} - \text{Preferred Dividends}}{\text{Weighted Average Shares Outstanding}}$$

 Quick calculation: Free EPS Calculator

-What’s the difference between basic EPS and diluted EPS?
+What is the difference between basic EPS and diluted EPS?

 Basic EPS uses current outstanding shares only.

 Diluted EPS includes all convertible securities (options, warrants, convertible bonds) that could become shares.
+Diluted EPS is more conservative and realistic for investment analysis.
+Always check both.

 Calculate both: EPS Calculator Tool